 Description

-This article describes the steps to configure Two Factor Authentication on FortiGate with token delivery to user’s email.
+This article describes the steps to configure Two Factor Authentication on FortiGate with token delivery to a user's email.

 Scope